Hetvikandolia/Landing_Page/README.md

 📌Used Frontend technologies ( Html , css , Js ).

-📌ALso used some animating libraries (gsap, three js etc).
+📌Also used some animating libraries (gsap, three js etc).

 📌Used shery.js NPM package for javascript.